 Outdoor Burning

 Residents are prohibited from having, attempting to create, or creating a fire outdoors in the apartment community.
-This includes the use of fire pits (with the exception of the fire pit provided by the University at The Lofts).
+This includes the use of fire pits.
 Fire use is limited to barbeque equipment provided by the university (see FIRE SAFETY - BARBEQUES).